 At a lively dinner party last night my neighbor insisted that I write about how artists are drawn to Baie Verte because of its beauty.
 I nodded my head, and sated with our delicious and happy dinner party, I said, 'I’ll do it'.
 When I organize a party at our local Baie Verte Hall, the back … Continue reading Artists are Drawn to Baie Verte

 I opened a Facebook page called 'Save our Amherst, N.S.
 Zellers'! and I meant it.
-You would think living in a small rural area would save us from the constantly changing landscape of retail take overs but, in fact, it makes us all the more vulnerable to it.
-There are two small towns near where we live … Continue reading We really do like Zellers!
+You would think living in a small rural area would save us from the constantly changing landscape of retail take overs but in fact it makes us all the more vulnerable to it.
+There are two small towns near where … Continue reading We really do like Zellers!

 It was a Sunday afternoon and I could edit my essay on XML in the Library System or take my kids to a matinee at our local film theater, the Vogue Cinema.
 I got my priorities settled fairly quickly and grabbed the kids.
 A half hour on country roads and we are in quiet little … Continue reading Let’s Go to the Cinema!